 District of Columbia

-is a cofounder of the Muslim Alliance for Sexual and Gender Diversity, and director of international LGBTQ youth health and rights programs at the D.C.-based Advocates for Youth, where she helps center queer youth in Global South LGBT organizations.
+A queer Muslim immigrant woman, Urooj Arshad is a cofounder of the Muslim Alliance for Sexual and Gender Diversity, and director of international LGBTQ youth health and rights programs at the D.C.-based Advocates for Youth, where she helps center queer youth in Global South LGBT organizations.
 "They deserve to be recognized and be resourced in the movements that they are already part of."
-A lot of Arshad's work revolves around reproductive health: "Lesbian and bisexual women — or let's say folks who can get pregnant — are more likely to experience an unintended pregnancy than non-LGBT [folks]," she says.
+A lot of Arshad's work revolves around reproductive health: "Lesbian and bisexual women -- or let's say folks who can get pregnant -- are more likely to experience an unintended pregnancy than non-LGBT [folks]," she says.
 "They are kind of falling through the cracks."
 That this award-winning Pakistani-American activist has been honored by the Latino GLBT History Project, the National Queer Asian Pacific Islander Alliance, and the Young Women of Color HIV/AIDS Coalition points to her ability to see the intersectionality of our causes.

-magazine, given history-making speeches, and organized marches attended by hundreds of thousands.
-Despite being barraged by insults, physical threats, and conspiracy theories (including from conservative politicians, the far right, and Fox news propagandists) — all while trying to mourn for their 17 friends and classmates who were murdered — these students have proven themselves to be fastidious, intelligent, mature, charming, and laser-focused on the issue at hand.
+The Parkland Survivors: In the days and weeks following yet another horrific and senseless mass shooting in an American school, the survivors of the February 14 massacre at Marjory Stoneman Douglas High School emerged as outspoken activists--demanding an end to the violence and tighter gun control laws.
+Some of the students on the forefront of this youth-led movement, and thrust onto the front lines of a heated national debate, are David Hogg, Alex Wind, Cameron Kasky, and Emma Gonzalez, who heads the school's Gay-Straight Alliance.
+They, among others, have since debated detractors on cable news, appeared on the cover of Time magazine, given history-making speeches, and organized marches attended by hundreds of thousands.
+Despite being barraged by insults, physical threats, and conspiracy theories (including from conservative politicians, the far right, and Fox news propagandists) -- all while trying to mourn for their 17 friends and classmates who were murdered -- these students have proven themselves to be fastidious, intelligent, mature, charming, and laser-focused on the issue at hand.
 "Here's a time to talk about gun control, March 24.
 My message for the people in office is: You're either with us or against us," Kasky told CNN when the students announced their March for Our Lives demonstration.
 "We are losing our lives while the adults are playing around....
 This isn't about the GOP, this isn't about the Democrats.
-This is about creating a badge of shame for any politicians who are accepting money from the NRA — and using us as collateral."
+This is about creating a badge of shame for any politicians who are accepting money from the NRA -- and using us as collateral."

-’s birth parents were HIV-positive, and though he's not, he's been a life-long HIV activist, dedicating himself to HIV prevention, particularly among LGBT people of color in the South.
+Both of Darwin Thompson's birth parents were HIV-positive, and though he's not, he's been a life-long HIV activist, dedicating himself to HIV prevention, particularly among LGBT people of color in the South.
 After working as an after-school program coordinator in Washington, D.C., he felt the call to return to Atlanta and continue advocating for the young gay and trans black youth there.
-The former executive director of National AIDS Education & Services for Minorities, he's an accomplished scholar, federal grant writer, and developer of youth programs — but knows there's more work to do.
+The former executive director of National AIDS Education & Services for Minorities, he's an accomplished scholar, federal grant writer, and developer of youth programs -- but knows there's more work to do.
 "We still are a population that is seeing an increase in HIV among our younger members, and as we are seeing less funding for programs," Thompson told HIVequal.org.
 "We still need to advocate for ourselves to really get to zero."

-.
-“Our freedom to live in our land is linked to our freedom to determine how we live in our bodies, our freedom to live in relationships that may be different from American culture," Silva stated in a blog post.
+One of the Pacific islands' foremost experts on indigenous Hawaiian culture, languages, and sexuality, Noenoe Silva cofounded the gay and lesbian group Kanaka Maoli ("true people") over 25 years ago in order to testify about traditional Hawaiian practices at the state's hearings on same-sex marriage.
+Silva is now professor of political science at the University of Hawaii at Manoa, and author of Aloha Betrayed: Native Hawaiian Resistance to American Colonialism and The Power of the Steel-tipped Pen: Reconstructing Native Hawaiian Intellectual History.
+"Our freedom to live in our land is linked to our freedom to determine how we live in our bodies, our freedom to live in relationships that may be different from American culture," Silva stated in a blog post.
 "Before colonization we lived in a society that accepted diversity, and now we want ... [to stop] discrimination against lesbians, gays, and bisexuals."

 Queer biracial activist Chelsea Gaona-Lincoln is a founding member and current vice chair of the LGBTA Democratic Caucus of Idaho, and the acting executive director of Add the Words, Idaho, who is running for a seat in the Idaho House of Representatives.
 She sees LDCI's primary goal as "a long-arch culture change we are building at a grassroots level, with the acknowledgment of an existing dichotomy: folks shouldn't wait for justice to live their best lives."
 Still hoping to get the Idaho legislature to establish protections for LGBT people, Lincoln says Add the Words has begun working with other marginalized communities.
 Her motto: "Always center the impacted, learn from those living in oppression, leverage your privilege, yield the floor."

 This spring, Lamont Robinson made history as the first out gay black person to win a primary for the Illinois General Assembly.
 Having grown up on Chicago's South Side, the son of a public school teacher and a city inspector, the lifelong Chicagoan ran to provide citizens an "environment for them to live healthy, happy, and productive lives," as his campaign website states.

 As an act of protest (and brilliance), 18-year-old Erin Bailey decided to throw an LGBT Pride festival in Vice President Mike Pence's hometown of Columbus, Ind.
 As governor of Indiana, Pence signed the Religious Freedom Restoration Act, which allowed businesses to discriminate against LGBT people (it was later amended).
 What started off as a school project led to a citywide effort to display locals' hunger for social progress and disdain for Pence.
 "To me, being a champion means going above and beyond what an average person would do."
 Bailey says.
 "It's about finding a way to accomplish set goals."

-Sean Finn — who courageously came out as transgender during his sophomore year in his hometown of Marshalltown, Iowa — first gained national attention in 2016, when he spoke out about the difficulties trans teens face trying to navigate through high school.
+Sean Finn -- who courageously came out as transgender during his sophomore year in his hometown of Marshalltown, Iowa -- first gained national attention in 2016, when he spoke out about the difficulties trans teens face trying to navigate through high school.
 (At the time, North Carolina's controversial bathroom bill was being introduced, which prohibited people from using restrooms that did not match the gender assigned at birth).
 So, after Finn graduated and began attending the University of Iowa, he formed the Trans Alliance, a social and activism group for transgender students.

 Finn told the Iowa City Press-Citizen that he formed the group because many young trans people "don't necessarily feel comfortable acknowledging they're trans in public spaces...
 So, it's still really difficult to bring people together."

-Since starting the group, Finn has worked with other UI Trans Inclusivity Taskforce members to increase the number of gender neutral restrooms on the UI campus by close to 100; created Trans@Iowa, a resource website; has educated over 1,000 students, staff, and community members through trans awareness trainings and workshops; helped create the Trans Student Support Fund through the Dean of Students office, which provides trans students with funds to change their name and gender marker on legal documents; and created QUEERnival — the school's first LGBTQ+ resource and information fair.
+Since starting the group, Finn has worked with other UI Trans Inclusivity Taskforce members to increase the number of gender neutral restrooms on the UI campus by close to 100; created Trans@Iowa, a resource website; has educated over 1,000 students, staff, and community members through trans awareness trainings and workshops; helped create the Trans Student Support Fund through the Dean of Students office, which provides trans students with funds to change their name and gender marker on legal documents; and created QUEERnival -- the school's first LGBTQ+ resource and information fair.